 10 Things Someone From Binghamton Would NEVER Say

 I love that the Greater Binghamton area is such a melting pot.
-So many different people come from all parts of the United States, and even the world, to live in this town.
-If there's one thing we are not lacking in this area, it would be diversity and that's such a beautiful thing.
-You can tell a lot about a person and where they're from just by chatting for a few minutes and I promise you that if anyone says any of these 10 things to you, they're definitely not from Binghamton.
+The Binghamton area is saturated with people from all over the United States, and even the world, to live in this town.
+If there's one thing we are not lacking in this area, it would be diversity and that's a beautiful thing.
+You can tell a lot about a person and where they're from just by chatting for a few minutes and I promise you that if anyone says any of these ten things to you, they're definitely not from Binghamton.
 Enjoy!

 Binghamton is notorious for having cloudy days.
 As a matter of fact, most people from around here know to keep an umbrella handy because rain has a way of showing up out of nowhere.
 Even when it isn't forecasted.

 Construction around here is literally never-ending.
 Seriously, work on the Prospect Mountain Project has been underway for over six years and even though we know about it, we still manage to get stuck in it.
 Every single day.

 Spiedies are marinated hunks of meat and are native to Binghamton.
 If you've never had one...you're definitely not a Binghamtonian.
 Also, if you've never had a spiedie, you need to get one right away!

 The downtown traffic circle is the bain of most people's existence, especially if you drive a larger vehicle.
-If you don't understand, take a drive around it- it's located on Court Street.
+If you don't understand, take a drive around it- it's located on Court Street in downtown Binghamton.

 Binghamton is home to Spiedie Fest (see #3) and part of the festival is a hot air balloon launch which fills the sky above Binghamton with hot air balloons every summer.
 It's impossible to walk outside and not see one floating above your head

-At one time, Clinton Street was known for having the most bars but State Street was feeling left out and so it crammed more than five bars in a two-block section.
+At one time, Clinton Street was known for having the most bars but State Street was apparently feeling left out and so it crammed as many bars as it could into a two-block section.

 According to Press Connects, in 2016, "The Binghamton area last year led the nation in the amount of property taxes that homeowners pay compared to property values."
 So that's super fun.